gophergala2016/rex/README.md

 As alluded to in the introduction, the space being developed is not unexplored.
 Nintendo's [Wii U](http://www.nintendo.com/wiiu) is the most notable example of a game platform expanding into a complex "controller" architecture.
 The Wii U has an intriguing story for the market.
-But the barrier to entry for the platform is high (higher than would be ideal).
+But the economic barrier to entry for the platform is too high for many people.
 And you can't write a Wii U game in pure Go!

 The concept of local discovery is not new in gaming.
 Games have been doing this going back 20 years (hyperbolic-ish).
 More recently in the mobile space